wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/setup-puppet/install-puppet-master.rst

 Installing Puppet master
 ========================

-IThis section explains how to install *puppet-master*.
+This section explains how to install *puppet-master*.
 Follow this link to check the `official installation guide <https://puppet.com/docs/puppetserver/latest/install_from_packages.html>`_.

 If you do not have DNS configured, you must use your hosts file for name resolution.
 Edit the ``/etc/hosts`` file and add the following: